Julian Gardner (lawyer): Biography

 In February 2000, he became the third Public Advocate of the state of Victoria.
-The role of the advocate is to protect the legal rights of Victorians over 18 years old with disabilities, often by intervening in court actions, holding and exercising legal guardianship over disabled persons, and/or petitioning other government agencies on behalf of disabled persons.
-In 2005, he made the high-profile decision to allow the removal of Maria Korp's feeding tube, which ultimately resulted in her death.
+The role of the advocate is to protect the legal rights of Victorians over 18 years old with disabilities, often by intervening in court actions, holding and exercising legal guardianship over persons lacking decision making capacity, and/or petitioning other government agencies on behalf of disabled persons.
+In 2003 he took action in the Victorian Supreme Court that resulted in the landmark decision about the lawfulness of the removal of medical treatment in the form of artificial nutrition and hydration.
+(Re BWV; Ex parte Gardner 7 VR 487) In 2005, he made the high-profile decision to allow the use to be discontinued of Maria Korp's feeding tube, which ultimately resulted in her death.
 His seven-year term ended in April 2007.

+From 1993 to 2000 he chaired the Council of International House, a residential college of Melbourne University.

-Subsequently, Gardner served as the Deputy Chair of Alfred Health from 2010 to 19, Chair of Mind Australia Ltd from 2011 to 18, Vice Chair of the Australian Press Council from 2012-13, a member of the Ministerial Advisory Panel for Voluntary Assisted Dying 2017-18, and Chair of Voluntary Assisted Dying Taskforce 2018-19.
+Subsequently, Gardner conducted a review of the Victorian Equal Opportunity Act resulting in significant reforms.
+He served as the Deputy Chair of Alfred Health from 2010 to 19, Chair of Mind Australia Ltd from 2011 to 18, and Vice Chair of the Australian Press Council from 2012 to 2013.
+His experience in promoting the rights of people at the end of life led to his appointment as a member of the Ministerial Advisory Panel for Voluntary Assisted Dying 2017-18 which made recommendations to government on the historic legislation.
+Later he was the Chair of Voluntary Assisted Dying Implementation Taskforce 2018-19 and Chairperson of the VAD Review Board from 2022 to 2025.

 In 2015, Gardner was made a member of the Order of Australia for "significant service to the community through leadership roles with social welfare, mental health, legal aid and other legal organisations".